 What is a survey?
-Well, have you ever had a pressing question that you'd love to ask over a loudspeaker to a room full of people?
+Well, have you ever had a pressing question you'd love to ask a room full of people?
 While that might sound (literally) like a good idea, it's not the most effective way of gathering helpful feedback.

 What is a survey?

-A survey is a research method where you gather information, data, and feedback from a group of people using a series of targeted questions.
+A survey is a research method that gathers information, data, and feedback from a group of people using a series of targeted questions.
 Most surveys are conducted with the intention of making assumptions about a larger population.
 Surveys can be designed in a number of ways based on the researcher's goals and topic areas of interest.

-But before we dive into survey creation, pause for a moment and ask yourself a few important questions:
+So before we dive into survey creation, pause for a moment and ask yourself these few important questions:

-- What is the goal of your survey?
-What answers are you looking for?
+- What is the goal of your survey and what answers are you looking for?
 (We'll talk about some survey questions and survey creation best practices.

 - How do you want to build and distribute your survey?
-(We'll cover some survey creation software options below.)
+(We'll highlight some survey creation tools.)

 - Do you think your type of survey has been conducted by other organizations before?
 (If so, we'll provide some survey examples and templates to get you started.)